-You're standing at the car rental counter, and the agent is trying to terrify you into purchasing an insurance package that costs more than the rental itself.
+You're standing at the car rental counter and the agent is giving you his best hard sell by terrifying you into believing you need an insurance package that costs more than the rental itself.
 Do you cross your fingers and decline the coverage?
 Or do you play it safe and pay for insurance that effectively doubles the cost of your rental car?

 Here's a quick guide to help you cover your bases confidently when renting in the United States.

 Car Rental Insurance, the Easy but Expensive Way